Detergent: History

 Soap is known to have been used as a surfactant for washing clothes since the Sumerian time in 2,500 B.C.
 In ancient Egypt, soda was used as a wash additive.
 In the 19th century, synthetic surfactants began to be created, for example from olive oil.
 Sodium silicate (water glass) was used in soap-making in the United States in the 1860s, and in 1876, Henkel sold a sodium silicate-based product that can be used with soap and marketed as a "universal detergent" (Universalwaschmittel) in Germany.
 Soda was then mixed with sodium silicate to produce Germany's first brand name detergent Bleichsoda.
-In 1907 Henkel also added a bleaching agent sodium perborate to launch the first 'self-acting' laundry detergent Persil to eliminate the laborious rubbing of laundry by hand.
+In 1907, Henkel also added a bleaching agent sodium perborate to launch the first 'self-acting' laundry detergent Persil to eliminate the laborious rubbing of laundry by hand.

 During the First World War, there was a shortage of oils and fats needed to make soap.
-In order find alternatives for soap, synthetic detergents were made in Germany by chemists using raw material derived from coal tar.
+In order to find alternatives for soap, synthetic detergents were made in Germany by chemists using raw material derived from coal tar.
 These early products, however, did not provide sufficient detergency.
 In 1928, effective detergent was made through the sulfation of fatty alcohol, but large-scale production was not feasible until low-cost fatty alcohols become available in the early 1930s.
 The synthetic detergent created was more effective and less likely to form scum than soap in hard water, and can also eliminate acid and alkaline reactions and decompose dirt.
 Commercial detergent products with fatty alcohol sulphates began to be sold, initially in 1932 in Germany by Henkel.
 In the United States, detergents were sold in 1933 by Procter & Gamble (Dreft) primarily in areas with hard water.
 However, sales in the US grew slowly until the introduction of 'built' detergents with the addition of effective phosphate builder developed in the early 1940s.
 The builder improves the performance of the surfactants by softening the water through the chelation of calcium and magnesium ions, helping to maintain an alkaline pH, as well as dispersing and keeping the soiling particles in solution.
 The development of the petrochemical industry after the Second World War also yielded material for the production of a range of synthetic surfactants, and alkylbenzene sulfonates became the most important detergent surfactants used.
 By the 1950s, laundry detergents had become widespread, and largely replaced soap for cleaning clothes in developed countries.